Alex-Dowling/MPG-code/README.md

 # MPG-code
-C++ code to calculate Miles per Gallon
+A simple C++ code to calculate Miles per Gallon for question 10 of chapter 2